ICE AGE: THE MELTDOWN

 Don’t feel obligated to cover everything in this Guide.
 One or two questions are all that some children will tolerate.
 However, if your child watches the movie more than once, on each occasion start a new conversation or pick a new activity.
 This will enhance verbal development and increase the number of lessons your child takes from the film.

 3. In the movie, the animals used an ark to escape the flood.
-What's another famous story involving an ark filled with animals and a flood?
+What’s another famous story involving an ark filled with animals and a flood?
 Talking About It — The story of Noah and the Ark in the Bible tells about animals escaping death in a flood by boarding a boat to ride out the biggest storm the world had ever seen.
 This storm flooded all the land.
 The idea of a large flood filling up the world is present in many religions and ancient stories.
 You can read about many of them here.
 Talk about how we still have flooding today.
-If children don't know already about them already, reflect on big floods like the one caused by Hurricane Katrina.
+If children don’t know already about them already, reflect on big floods like the one caused by Hurricane Katrina.
 Talk about being prepared for any natural disasters you might experience in your region.
-Read this story about twins working through scary disasters.
-The story also has tips and suggestions on what to do.
 Work together to create an emergency plan, and pack up emergency kits with all the supplies your family would need in case of disaster.
-Kids should know that natural disasters don't have to be disastrous if people are prepared.
+Kids should know that natural disasters don’t have to be disastrous if people are prepared.

 PLAYING FOR GROWTH

 Play and activities are important for developing skills and confidence.
 While you play these games with your child, remember to talk to your child as much as possible.